 The last two features important for a TIG welder are heat control and good duty cycle.

-Heat control will allow you to work on thinner materials without burning through them, while a good cycle will allow the machine to work longer on any given amperage.
+Heat control will allow you to work on thinner materials without burning through them and your own equipment, while a good cycle will allow the machine to work longer on any given amperage.

 Ah, an age-old question, isn’t it?

 Usually, this comes down to which one do you prefer more.

 However, there are some actual differences between the two types of welding.